Octagon-simon/octaValidate-nodejs/README.md

     strictMode : true,
     strictWords : ["admin", "fake", "empty", "null"]
 }
-//syntax
-//const validate = new octaValidate('my_form_id', CONFIG_OPTIONS)

 //create new instance
 const validate = new octaValidate('my_form_id', config)
 ```
 - Then define validation rules for that particular form.

-> If the form has a file upload field, you have to define separate rules for that field.
+> If the form has a file upload field, then you have to define separate rules for that field.

 Here's the syntax to define validation rules